 Thermal conductivity, or k, is the property of a material to conduct heat; low thermal conductivity means low heat transfer while high conductivity means high heat transfer.
 The measure of the rate of heat transfer is expressed in watts per meter per degree Celsius (W/M -ºC).

-Most PCB dielectric materials have a thermal conductivity in the range of 0.3 to 0.6 W/M-ºC, which is quite low compared to copper, whose k is 386 W/M-ºC.
+Most PCB substrates have a thermal conductivity in the range of 0.3 to 0.6 W/M-ºC, which is quite low compared to copper, whose k is 386 W/M-ºC.
 Therefore, more heat will be carried away quickly by copper plane layers in a PCB than by the dielectric material.

 Considering the dielectric constant of a material is important for signal integrity and impedance considerations, which are critical factors for high-frequency electrical performance.
 The Er for most PCB materials is in the range of 2.5 to 4.5.